 Interestingly, the microbial cell represents an extremely complex entity, which is essentially comprised of approximately 70% of by its weight as water, and the remaining 30% by its weight as the solid components.
-Besides, the two major gaseous constituents viz., oxygen (O_2) and hydrogen (H_2) the microbial cell predominantly consists of four other major elements, namely : Carbon (C), nitrogen (N), sulphur (S), and phosphorus (P).
+Besides, the two major gaseous constituents viz., oxygen (O_2) and hydrogen (H_2) the microbial cell predominantly consists of four other major elements, namely: Carbon (C), nitrogen (C), sulphur (C), and phosphorus (C).
 In fact, the six aforesaid constituents almost account for 95% of the ensuing cellular dry weight.
-The various other elements that also present but in relatively much lesser quantum are : Na+, K+, Ca2+, Mg2+, Mn2+, Co2+, Zn2+, Cu2+, Fe3+ and Mo4+.
-Based on these critical observations and findings one may infer that the microorganisms significantly require an exceptionally large number of elements for its adequate survival as well as growth (i.e., cultivation).
+The various other elements that also present but in relatively much lesser quantum are: C0, C1, C2, C2, C3, C3, C4, C3, C4, C5, C5, C6, C6, C7, C8, C9, C